English Idioms starting with "C"

 have a fighting chance: to have a reasonable possibility or opportunity to do something.

-- Without chemotherapy she won’t have a fighting chance of surviving breast cancer.
+• Example: Without chemotherapy she won’t have a fighting chance of beating cancer.

 not a chance/no chance: not having any possibility.

-not have a (snowball’s) chance in hell/no chance in hell: to not have any possibility.
+not a snowball’s chance in hell/no chance in hell: to not have any possibility.

-- There’s no chance in hell that I can finish this report by the deadline.
+• Example: There’s no chance in hell that I can finish this report by the end of the day.

 on the off chance: in the unlikely possibility.